Gary Goodyear: View on evolution

 In a March 2009 interview, The Globe and Mail asked Goodyear if he believed in evolution.
 He responded, "I am a Christian, and I don't think anybody asking a question about my religion is appropriate."
-While many scientists and educators expressed shock at this, others defended the minister, citing statistics that show a majority of Canadians believe God played a role in creation.
+While many scientists and educators expressed shock at this, others defended the minister, citing statistics that show 52% of Canadians believe God played a role in creation.
 Later that day, however, Goodyear said that he believed in evolution during an interview with CTV News.
 When asked to clarify this belief, Goodyear responded "We are evolving, every year, every decade.
 That’s a fact.
 Whether it’s to the intensity of the sun, whether it’s to, as a chiropractor, walking on cement versus anything else, whether it’s running shoes or high heels, of course, we are evolving to our environment."